 She took the Boston–New York train.

-En-dashes also are used "in place of a hyphen in a compound adjective when one of its elements is an open compound or when two or more of its elements are open compounds or hyphenated compounds" (CMS 6.80).
+En-dashes also are used "in place of a hyphen in a compound adjective when one of its elements consists of an open compound or when both elements consist of hyphenated compounds" (CMS 6.80).

 a New Hampshire–based business, a high school–community dialogue